What’s The Right Customer Experience For Your Brand?

 The first stage in developing a customer experience plan is to develop a clear customer-centric vision that you can share with your team.
 Creating a series of statements that serve as guiding principles is the simplest method to establish this vision.

-The Endurance Group, for example, employs their core family values, which include providing admiration via service, being humble, and accepting change, and these principles are entrenched throughout company culture.
+Zappos, retail company, for example, employs their core family values, which include providing admiration via service, being humble, and accepting change, and these principles are entrenched throughout company culture.

 Understand Who Your Customers Are